-Natural disasters pose danger to humans and can have immediate physical effects, threatening harm to people and to property when they strike.
-However, the effects of natural disasters can extend far beyond the event itself.
+The effects of natural disasters can extend far beyond the event itself.
 They impact health with threats of contamination and disease.
 And they have emotional and psychological effects, causing stress, anxiety, grief, and fear.
-Communities can be devastated by the loss of neighborhoods as people move to other parts of the city, state, or country in order to rebuild.
-Natural disasters can particularly impact children.

 In response to natural disasters, individuals, families, and parishes can pray for the victims.
 Download a Prayer for Those Recovering from Natural Disasters to ask God to bring comfort and relief to those in the midst of desolation, and to inspire in those unaffected by disaster both mindfulness and generosity.
 We also pray for the helpers and first responders who risk and sacrifice to serve those in need.

 Prayer for Families Who Suffer

 Prayer is one of the most precious things we can do for and with families in pain.
 We can support those who suffer in our prayers and petitions.
 Download a Prayer for Families Who Suffer and share it in your parish, classroom, or home.